 And added roasted peppers to make more of that awesome pasta sauce I posted about earlier this year.

 Also made and froze seven servings of pesto with the rest of the basil.
-Love, LOVE having pesto in the freezer during the winter!
+Love, love, love having pesto in the freezer during the winter.
 I never get tired of it.

 Only a few final canning projects left on the horizon.
 Possibly up this weekend is a batch of apple butter with the remaining apples from the September harvest.
 Also planning to make tomato jam, strawberry jam, and mixed berry jam again sometime in the next few months.